Social deduction game

 A social deduction game is a game in which players attempt to uncover each other's hidden role or team allegiance.
-Commonly, these games are played with teams, with one team being considered "good" and another being "bad".
+Commonly, these games are played with teams, with one team being considered "good" and another being "bad", though some games have multiple teams or unique hidden roles for every player.
 During gameplay, players can use logic and deductive reasoning to try to deduce one another's roles, while other players can bluff to keep players from suspecting them.